monarch-initiative/monarch-documentation/README.md

-# Monarch Technical Documentation
+# Monarch Documentation

-Technical documentation for all Monarch applications, packages, services and related projects.
+documentation for all Monarch applications, packages, services and related projects.

 [See the docs here](https://monarch-initiative.github.io/monarch-documentation)